Tunable Chiral Bound States in a Dimer Chain of Coupled Resonators: Introduction

 The paper is organized as follows.
 In Sec.~\ref{Sec:2}, we propose the model describing the interaction between a TLE and a chain of coupled resonators, and the equations of the probability amplitudes are presented in single-excitation subspace.
-In Sec.~\ref{Sec:3}, we derive the condition for the single-photon bound state and discuss the chirality of all three bound states.
+In Sec.~\ref{Sec:3}, we derive the condition for the single-photon bound state and discuss the asymmetry of all bound states by introducing the chirality.
 Finally, a summary has been made in Sec.~\ref{Sec:4}.